-The Lab focuses on generating new material and/or deepening existing projects and/or taking them into new directions.
+The Lab focuses on generating new material and/or deepening existing projects.
 Each week participants write for up-to one hour of the 2.5-hour session.
-(In many writing classes, the work is done at home and brought in to be discussed.)
+(In traditional writing classes, the work is done at home and brought in to be discussed.)

-My experience shows that subjective negative feedback in the process of discovery and development can cause writers to abandon a great impulse before it has a chance to transform into a definitive idea.
-Subjective positive feedback; e.g.: "what I like" too often illuminates the taste of the person giving feedback more than providing the writer with ideas for further deepening or development.
-(In some traditional workshop models, people voice opinions about what "worked" and what didn't along with what they "liked" and didn't in each other's drafts.)
+Subjective negative feedback during the process of discovery and development can cause writers to abandon great impulses before they have a chance to transform into definitive ideas.
+Subjective positive feedback; e.g.: "what I like" too often illuminates the taste of the person giving feedback without providing the writer with actions aimed at deepening or developing.
+(In traditional workshops, people voice opinions about what "worked" and what didn't along with what they "liked" and didn't.)

-Writing time is divided between a warm-up and two deepening exercises based that week's experiment.
-Participants are also given an optional take-home challenge and the option to post for feedback from me.
+Writing time is divided between a warm-up and two deepening exercises that are all based that week's experiment.
+During the week, participants can choose to post a section of their edited findings for feedback.

-While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting in poetry, playwrighting, and with genre-defying prose.
+While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting in poetry, playwrighting, and genre-defying prose.

 What about the vibe?

 The Lab is for people who take their writing, but not themselves, seriously.
 There's plenty of laughing and camaraderie; and most of it stems, in some way, from hard work.
 Is it fun?
 Yes, but it's not a party.
 I understand that it's a big deal to carve out and dedicate money and one evening to your writing.
 It begins on time and ends on time.
 There isn't much off-subject chatting during the sessions, but the participants tend to be social before and after.

 Who should take The Lab?